tkn-tub/uniflex-mininet/README.md

-WiSHFUL - Mininet
+UniFlex - Mininet
 =================

-This module contains the Mininet-WiFi wrapper for the Wishful software platform for radio and network control.
+This module contains the Mininet-WiFi wrapper for the UniFlex control framework.

 ## Acknowledgement